daveadams/constancy/README.md

   interacting with the API.
 Otherwise, by default the agent's `acl_token` setting is used implicitly.
 * `VAULT_ADDR` and `VAULT_TOKEN` - if `consul.token_source` is set to `vault`
-  these variables are used to authenticate to Vault.
+  or `vault.<label>`, these variables are used to authenticate to Vault.
 If `VAULT_TOKEN` is not set, Constancy will attempt to read a token from `~/.vault-token`.
 If the `url` field is set, it will take priority over the `VAULT_ADDR` environment variable, but one or the other must be set.

 ## Roadmap